Lundbeck-Biometrics/Dopamine-Simulation-Tools/README.md

 ## Main classes and functions

 ### DA()
 A dopamine system.
 Creates a representaion of 100 DA neurons of either mesolimbic or nirostriatal projections.
 The dopamine system generates extracellular dopamine levels in two compartments, somatodendritic and terminal areas.
 It has two D2-receptor feedback systems.

 ### PostSynapticNeuron
 Can either be D1-MSN or D2-MSN.
 The main difference is how DA coiuples to AC5.

-## Importing
+## Examples
-For example:
+Running simulations using user-defined firing rate and update D1 and D2  postsynaptic neurons:

 ```python
 import numpy as np